 There will be a CASF Consortia Grant Information Session on Dec.
 15, 2015, from 2:30 p.m. to 4 p.m. to review the application requirements, procedures, and funds available.
 Please contact Alice Glasner at firstname.lastname@example.org for meeting information.

 General questions about the CASF Consortia Grant program can be directed to:

 Approved CASF Consortia -

-Consolidated Consortia Map - A map of All Approved CASF Consortia Projects as of February 16, 2012.
+Consolidated Consortia Map - A map of All Approved CASF Consortia as of June 12, 2014.